cruncha-cruncha/zork1-compiler/LANG.md

 ;"objects"
 <LOC INST>       ;"return the IRP which contains INST"
 <LOC INST N>     ;"return the containing room of INST"
 <INST IRP OBJ>   ;"return the first instance of OBJ in IRP, cannot be nested.
-Returns an empty object if none found"
+Returns an empty object if none found."
 <INST IRP OBJ N> ;"return the first instance (breadth-first) of OBJ in IRP, can be nested.
 Returns an empty object if none found"
-;"Empty objects have no variables, no container, no description, and no nested objects" ;"Empty objects are equal to eachother but nothing else"
+;"The empty object has no variables, no container, no description, and no nested objects" ;"Empty objects are equal to eachother, but nothing else"

 ;"move stuff, all return a BOOL"